HarryPratt/swe_take_home_exercise/README.md

 ```

 ## Additional Bonus #2
-Create a web-hosted version of your calculator  a RESTful interface for either the prefix or infix versions (or both) of your calculator.
-The goal would be to be able to interact with a web-hosted version  of your calculator (e.g. a service) via a RESTful API.
+Create a web-based version of your calculator, as in a service with a RESTful interface.
+The goal would be to be able to interact with your calculator over the internet vs a standalone desktop based application.

 # Deliverables:
 * A GitHub repo with your working code and accompanying test cases
-* You are free to use any programming lanugage of choice.